-- 2nd degree misdemeanor increased to 1st degree misdemeanor - 1st degree misdemeanor increased to 3rd degree felony - 3rd degree felony increased to 2nd degree felony - 2nd degree felony increased to 1st degree felony - 1st degree felony increased to life felony
+2nd degree misdemeanor increased to 1st degree misdemeanor 1st degree misdemeanor increased to 3rd degree felony 3rd degree felony increased to 2nd degree felony 2nd degree felony increased to 1st degree felony 1st degree felony increased to life felony

 Nationwide, the Uniform Crime Reports (UCR) for 2019 note that there were 67 known offenders who committed offenses with Anti-Male/Anti-Female motivations.
 There were 233 known offenders who committed offenses with Anti-Transgender/Anti-Gender Non-Conforming motivations.
 However, it is unknown how many states currently have these laws.
-Per FDLE's statewide UCR, in 2019, there were 8 offenses motivated by Anti-Lesbian, Gay, Bisexual, Transgender (Mixed Group), with 3 arrests, and no offenses based on mental disabilities.
-There were no offenses based on physical disabilities.
-Also per FDLE's Computerized Criminal History (CCH) files, in FY 19-20, there were 5 arrests and no convictions under s.
+Per FDLE's statewide UCR, in 2020, there were 7 offenses motivated by Anti-Lesbian, Gay, Bisexual, Transgender (Mixed Group), with 3 arrests, and no offenses based on mental or physical disabilities.
+Also per FDLE's Computerized Criminal History (CCH) files, in FY 20-21, there were 7 arrests and no convictions under s.
 775.085, F.S., with arrests possibly overlapping with UCR.
-In FY 18-19, there were four arrests and one conviction under this statute.
+In FY 19-20, there were 5 arrests and no convictions, while in FY 18-19, there were four arrests and one conviction under this statute.
 There were no arrests under s.
 775.0863, F.S. and nobody has been sentenced for evidencing prejudice during an offense against someone with a mental or physical disability.
 However, since these statutes reclassify felonies, such acts might not be captured in the initial arrest.

 Since July 1, 2012 there have been 3 adjudications withheld for 3rd degree felonies under s.
-775.085, F.S., and one 1st degree misdemeanor guilty conviction and one 3rd degree felony conviction.
-Per DOC, in FY 18-19 and FY 19-20, there were no new commitments for a misdemeanor that was elevated to a felony by this statute.
+775.085, F.S., with one 1st degree misdemeanor guilty conviction and one 3rd degree felony conviction.
+Per DOC, in FY 18-19, FY 19-20, and FY 20-21, there were no new commitments for a misdemeanor that was elevated to a felony by this statute.
 Furthermore, DOC does not have data available on those felonies that were increased due to this statute.